The Ferocity of Chemotherapy: Does The End Justify The Means?

 Chemotherapy-induced nausea and vomiting (CINV) can occur quickly, within the first 24 hours of chemotherapy, or it can be delayed (after 24 hours).
 You might also have anticipatory nausea/vomiting before your treatments.
-Chemotherapy results in the release of chemicals such as serotonin (5-HT3) in the intestine which can cause the nausea/vomiting.
+Chemotherapy results in the release of chemicals such as serotonin (5-HT3) in the intestine which can lead to the nausea/vomiting side effects.

+The goal is to prevent chemo-induced nausea and vomiting, or to minimize it as best as possible.
 Today, there are very effective treatments for CINV.
-Drug treatments from the class known as 5-HT3 inhibitors were ground-breaking drugs for CINV.
-The goal is to prevent chemo-induced nausea and vomiting, or to minimize it as best as possible.
+Drug treatments from the class known as 5-HT3 inhibitors are ground-breaking drugs for CINV.

 What Treatments are Used for CINV?